You can substitute the green onions with Chinese chives (much thicker than regular chives), if available.

 - 1/2 teaspoon sesame oil (optional)

-1 Pork chops tend to come in thicknesses either around 1/2 inch thick or an inch thick.
+1 Pound thin the pork chops, then cut into strips: Pork chops tend to come in thicknesses either around 1/2 inch thick or an inch thick.
 If you are working with a thick boneless pork chop, start by slicing it into two thin layers, horizontally.
 If starting with pork loin, cut slices 1/2 inch thick.

 Put the slices under some plastic wrap or wax paper and pound them thin with a rubber mallet, meat mallet or even an empty wine bottle.
 This will help tenderize the meat.
 The slices should be about 1/4 inch thick.

-Cut the pork against the grain into thin strips, about 1 1/2 inches long.
+Cut the pork across the grain into thin strips, about 1 1/2 inches long.

-2 Put the soy sauce, sugar, and corn starch into a large bowl and whisk to combine.
+2 Marinate 10 min in soy sauce, sugar, cornstarch: Put the soy sauce, sugar, and cornstarch into a large bowl and whisk to combine.
 Add the pork strips to the bowl with the marinade and toss to coat completely.
 Set aside for at least 10 minutes.

-3 Heat the peanut oil in a wok or large sauté pan on high heat.
+3 Stir fry pork strips on high heat: Heat the peanut oil in a wok or large sauté pan on high heat.
 When the oil is hot (shimmering but not smoking) add the garlic slices and stir-fry until they begin to turn brown at the edges, about 30 seconds.

 Add the pork strips and stir-fry until the pork changes color, about 90 seconds, stirring constantly.

-4 Add the sliced green onions and continue to stir-fry for another minute, or until the green onions wilt.
+4 Add in green onions, sesame oil: Add the sliced green onions and continue to stir-fry for another minute, or until the green onions wilt.
 Turn off the heat and stir in the sesame oil, if using.